dailycred/dailycred/README.md

-# Omniauth::Dailycred
+# Dailycred

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'omniauth-dailycred'

 And then execute: